arunkarthik-error404/House-Price-prediction---ML/README.md

 ## House Price Prediction
-Project 6 - houseprice_prj6
-+ Dataset name - bangalore house price prediction OHE-data.csv
-+ Objective - Predict the Price of Bangalore House

 + Tools - Python code in Jupyter notebook, Tableau for vizualization, Powerpoint, Excel.

-+ Dataset - The dataset zip file contains both the raw data set and cleaned dataset.
++ Dataset - The dataset file contains both the raw data set and cleaned dataset.

-+ Algorith Used - KNeighborsRegressor, Linear Regression, Ridge, Lasso, Polynomial Regression.
++ Algorithms Used - KNeighborsRegressor, Linear Regression, Ridge, Lasso, Polynomial Regression.

   + KNeighborsRegressor - KNeighborsRegressor is a machine learning algorithm used for regression tasks.
 It is part of the scikit-learn library in Python and is based on the K-Nearest Neighbors (KNN) approach, similar to the KNeighborsClassifier for classification tasks.
 The KNN algorithm works by predicting the target variable of a new data point based on the average (or weighted average) of the target values of its k-nearest neighbors in the feature space.